 MSc Student in Nuclear Physics, Shahrood University of Technology, Semnan, Iran

-Most studies to date have focused on estimated doses from patients administered radiopharmaceutical in nuclear medicine by hospital staff but other people in connecting to patients need radiation protection.
-The purpose of this study was to measure the dose rate with increasing distance from patients to estimate the average effective dose in hospital staff and companion of patients.
+Introduction: It is important that estimated doses from patients administered radiopharmaceuticals in nuclear medicine by hospital staff but other people in connection to patients need radiation protection.
+The purpose of this study was to measure the dose rate with increasing distance from patients to estimate the average effective dose in hospital staff and companions of patients.

-Myocardial perfusion scanning was performed using Technetium99m-methoxyisobutyl isonitril (99mTc-MIBI) (in 2groups of stress and rest).
+Material and Methods: Myocardial perfusion scanning was performed using Technetium 99m-methoxy isobutyl isonitrile (99mTc-MIBI) (in 2 groups of stress and rest).
 We measured the external dose rate for 48 patients (23 men and 25 women) at 4 distances and 5 times.
-Doses are estimated for a range of scenarios, in hospital staff, the public transportation and family contacts.
-Finally the obtained data were compared to the trigger level introduced by the International Commission on Radiological Protection 53 and 62 (ICRP).
+Doses are estimated for a range of scenarios, in hospital staff, public transportation, and family contacts.
+Finally, the obtained data were compared to the trigger level introduced by the International Commission on Radiological Protection 53 and 62 (ICRP).
 Data analysis was performed using SPSS version 24.

-In all scenarios effective dose were obtained less than 100 µsv according to ICRP guidelines.
-Due to the significant increase of the uptake in the heart and skeleton, after injection, the dose rate per MBq in the stress rate before 1hr decreases more slowly than the rest test and the effective dose of hospital staff in stress procedure more than rest procedure.
+Conclusion: In all scenarios, effective doses were obtained at less than 100 µSv according to ICRP guidelines.
+Due to the significant increase of the uptake in the heart and skeleton, after injection, the dose rate per MBq in the stress rate before 1hr decreases more slowly than the rest test, and the effective dose of hospital staff in stress procedure is more than rest procedure.